-We recommend triaging and assigning requests within an hour and sending a message to the patient to let them know you have received their request to avoid them calling you and chasing a response.
+We recommend triaging and assigning requests within an hour and sending a message to the patient to let them know you have received their request.
+This will decrease the likelihood of them calling you and chasing a response.

 If you are able to deal with the request yourself, you can deal with it from the Unassigned inbox or assign it to yourself.

 If you have dealt with a request from the unassigned inbox, you should then complete the request.